tasbihaanwaradil/dsa2026/README.md

 1. Open the repository on GitHub
 2. Browse the **Topics Covered & Problems Solved** table
-3. Click **View Solution** to access the code directly
+3. Click **View Solution** to jump directly to the code
-4. Practice and modify the code to strengthen understanding
+4. Practice and modify the solutions to improve understanding

 ---